Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Hawthorne students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $179.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Hawthorne students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Hawthorne Public Schools is dedicated to the education of the complete individual and seeks to foster each student’s intellectual, social, emotional and physical development.
 Collaborations between the district and parents, community members and other stakeholders ensure that the educational experiences delivered to students are of the highest quality and standards.
 As such, when students matriculate out of the district they are fully prepared to achieve their post-secondary educational, career and life goals.